Freedom to Speak Up Review: Recommendations

 There are now over 800 Freedom to Speak Up Guardians in over 500 organisations in the NHS and independent sector organisations, national bodies and elsewhere in England.

 In 2020-21, over 20,000 cases were raised with Freedom to Speak Up Guardians - including nearly 6,000 by nurses and midwives.
+An observational and interviewed-based study of more than 80 Guardians found that a lack of resources, especially time, reduced their ability to respond to concerns, and to analyse and learn from data.
+Guardians struggled to develop their role, and create a more positive culture in which staff felt free to voice concerns.
+Bullying and harassment was raised with them frequently.
+Guardians found their role stressful and received little psychological support.

 In December 2021, the UK's Department of Health and Social Care announced plans to explore ways in which Freedom to Speak up Guardians could be introduced in the social care sector.